 Your Campingaz cylinder should come with a carry handle that screws into the fitting where the cylinder goes.
 This not only makes the gas cylinder easier to carry but protects the fitting at the same time.

-It’s important that you don’t loose this handle as your cylinder may not be accepted as a complete cylinder when you come to exchange for a refill.
+It’s important that you don’t lose this handle as your cylinder may not be accepted as a complete cylinder when you come to exchange for a refill.

 You can buy these handles, but they are expensive for what they are (…but a lot cheaper than the cost of a ‘new’ cylinder).